In this section

 You should get legal advice before cancelling any agreement for services or repairs, as not all defective work will justify the agreement being cancelled.

-If you can’t reach a satisfactory arrangement with the trader, you can make a complaint to:
+If you can’t reach a satisfactory arrangement with the trader, you can make a:

 Some industry groups will help consumers solve problems with traders if they‘re members.
 You can ask the trader whether they belong to an industry body or group.